Klortho/dtd-diagram/README.md

 The DTD data and the display tree data are held in a separate data structures.
-This is necessary, because a given element might appear in several places in the tree, and might be expanded in some places but collapsed in others.
+This is necessary, because a given element might appear in several places in the DTD, and might be expanded in some places but collapsed in others.

 The content model of an element can be quite complex, and is, in general, a hierarchy itself (a sub-tree of the main tree).